 Athletes and workouts can disappear from WKO if the data is stored in the cloud using a service such as iCloud, OneDrive, Dropbox, etc. If you're missing athletes, workouts, or charts, you're likely seeing the result of cloud storage.
-For WKO to work properly, you must move the data folder to another location that is not in the cloud, such as "/Users/<username>/WKO5" or "/Users/<username>/Documents/WKO5".
+For WKO to work properly, you must move the data folder to another location that is not in the cloud, such as "/Users/<username>/WKO5" on Mac or "/Users/<username>/Documents/WKO5" on PC.

 If your data is stored in the cloud, here's how to get it back.

 - If you’re on a Mac using iCloud Drive, first turn off cloud syncing to prevent the files from being changed while we are moving them.
 If you skip this step and go straight to moving WKO’s data, you'll be moving it without all your files.
 (After you move the WKO folder to a local folder, you’ll turn cloud syncing back on.)

 - Deselect Desktop & Documents Folders at the top of the iCloud Drive window (under Documents).

 - Deselect Optimize Mac Storage at the bottom of the iCloud Drive window.